-Ranked among the top ten marine colleges in the nation, the College of Marine Studies strives to advance the knowledge, use, and conservation of ocean and coastal environments through a program of excellence in research, teaching, and service.
+anked among the top ten marine colleges in the nation, the Graduate College of Marine Studies (CMS) strives to advance the knowledge, use, and conservation of ocean and coastal environments through a program of excellence in research, teaching, and service.
 CMS maintains state-of-the-art facilities on the University's main campus in Newark and on the 387-acre Hugh R. Sharp Campus in Lewes, at the mouth of Delaware Bay.
-Here, students pursue master's and doctoral degrees in marine biology-biochemistry, marine policy, oceanography, and physical ocean science and engineering.
+Here, students pursue master's and doctoral degrees in applied ocean science, marine biology-biochemistry, marine policy, and oceanography.